 Manufacturing Engineering Technology

-The mission of the Manufacturing Engineering Technology (MET) degree program at Minnesota State Mankato, is to provide a broad-based education to enable graduates to enter a variety of globally competitive manufacturing careers to serve the needs of the citizens of Minnesota, and the world by:
+The mission of Manufacturing Engineering Technology (MET) is to provide a broad-based education to enable graduates to enter a variety of globally competitive manufacturing careers to serve the needs of the citizens of Minnesota and the world by:

 - providing the highest quality education to prepare application-oriented graduates for career opportunities in both traditional and computer-automated manufacturing environments;

 - encouraging and supporting faculty, and students to engage in scholarly activities and research that support effective and ethical transfer of technology;